bradmasy/Abacus-FE/README.md

 3. If routing exists in this module...
 - ng generate module <module-name-routing> --flat --module=../../app
 - this will create a module and register it in the app module (depending on how deep this module is contained, specify the path to the app module from this module in the module flag)

+### Adding a Component to a Module

+1. cd to that directory and run this command
+- ng generate component <component-name> --module=<module-name-in-dir>